BuildOnViction/gitbook/archive/how-to-deploy-an-ico-smart-contract-on-tomochain.md

 Besides the law, take into account the **security** issue for the smart contracts and try to make contracts as simple as possible (security loves simple).

 > The idea of a crowdsale, ICO, or a token sale is simple.
-You can automate exchanging your tokens for the base cryptocurrency (like ETH or TOMO), and you do it with a smart contract
+You can automate exchanging your tokens for the base cryptocurrency (like ETH or VIC), and you do it with a smart contract

 The **smart contract** that we use in this tutorial is very simple and only for educational purposes.
 In fact, the scenario for an ICO is more complicated and needs to be tested and audited to prevent bugs.
 Finally, compliance with the laws and regulations of the country where the ICO is conducted should be adhered to.

-**This tutorial will walk through the steps of setting up an account through issuing an ICO contract on TomoChain network using simple smart contracts and MetaMask.**
+**This tutorial will walk through the steps of setting up an account through issuing an ICO contract on Viction network using simple smart contracts and MetaMask.**

 For this tutorial we are using: